 Will workers return to the office?

-Over the longer term, the outlook for office REITs depends very much on whether employees will return to their office desks.
+Over the longer term, the outlook for office REITs depends very much on whether employees will permanently return to their office desks.
 Although working from home provides flexibility, it cannot replace the collaborative atmosphere and social interactions a physical office space fosters.

 And while it may be liberating to “go to work” in pajamas, employees and employers are starting to realise that permanent remote work could mean a blurring of work-life boundaries and missed opportunities for mentorship and office camaraderie.